 None of the above.
 I’m wrestling.
 But assured that this wrestling is not drawing me away from Jesus.
 Instead, it is pushing me to dig much deeper into what I actually believe about God.

 I’ve had questions like this for a very long time.
 I’ve never been able to just accept the status quo or take what my pastor says at face value.
 But it is only in the past few months that I’ve had the guts to finally start verbalizing them.
-I spell out a lot of my questions pretty clearly in this blog.

 But none have rattled people as much as this one: Is Jesus the only way to God?
 I’ve caught a lot of flack for even asking the question.
 But I know there are other lifelong Christian church attendees who have had that question too, at least once.
 I’m just crazy enough to state my questions in a public forum.